 When you’re writing content, should it be filled with technical jargon, or should it be as clear and concise as possible?
 Matt Cutts from Google’s Webmaster team addressed this question and I found his answer quite interesting.

-“Should I write content that is easier to read or more scientific?
-Will I rank better if I write for 6th graders?
+The exact question was: “Should I write content that is easier to read or more scientific?
+Will I rank better if I write for 6th graders?”

-In the video, Matt goes into detail answering this question.
-He explains that it is better to “err on the side of clarity” rather than confusing people and making a mistake at the same time.
-Matt also says that it is still plausible to use technical jargon and be clear to everyone at the same time.
+In the video embedded below, Matt goes into detail answering this question.
+In short, he explains that it’s better to “err on the side of clarity” rather than confusing people and potentially making a mistake at the same time.
+Mr. Cutts also states that it’s entirely possible to use technical jargon and be clear to everyone at the same time.

 As long as you’re making an effort to explain what your technical jargon means and how it’s relevant, most people will catch on.
 With that in mind, if it’s not entirely necessary and you can use common language to explain the same idea, do that instead.

 I found this interesting because it helps to explain how Google determines what “quality” content is.
 Ultimately, you always want to write your content for the average everyday person, rather than someone of your own knowledge level in your respective niche.

 Clear and concise is the way to go, keep the technical jargon to a minimum and always remember, content isn’t king until it’s well-optimized.